fabian894/Auth-Biometric/README.md

 npm run start:dev
 8. **Access the GraphQL Playground**
 Open your browser and go to: http://localhost:3000/graphql
 note: ensure you have docker installed on your local
+9. **Unit Testing**
+npm run test user